 There are different types of nucleic acid tests that can be used to detect SARS-CoV-2 viral RNA, including reverse transcriptase (RT) polymerase chain reaction (PCR) and isothermal nucleic acid amplification tests (e.g., loop-mediated isothermal amplification (LAMP) tests).
 PCR tests are generally considered better at detecting the presence of the SARS-CoV-2 virus and are currently the gold standard for diagnosis of COVID-19.

 PCR assays typically take several hours (including specimen processing time) to generate results, and require complex laboratory equipment and trained technicians.
 There are now some near patient SARS-CoV-2 PCR instruments available that can be used outside of a laboratory.
 These systems can provide quicker results, but cannot do as many tests at once.

-Consecutive negative PCR tests in a previously positive individual are currently being used as criteria when considering release from isolation.
+Consecutive negative PCR tests in a previously positive individual are currently being used as criteria when considering release from isolation in certain cases.
 However, this may change with increasing knowledge around SARS-CoV-2.
 National guidelines for public health units can be found on the Department of Health's website.